Who is eligible to receive funds from Lucy's Love Bus through the Lucy's Children™ program?

 Through our Lucy's Children™ program, anyone in New England who was diagnosed with cancer before the age of 21 years is eligible for funding for integrative therapies from Lucy's Love Bus.
 Our funds are available for those currently undergoing treatment or suffering from the late effects of cancer treatment.
 We will award funding as available.
 We invite families of children living in or receiving treatment in New England (MA, NH, VT, ME, RI, or CT) to apply today; we will be in touch to let you know the availability of funding, and we are always here for support and questions!

-We also have a select amount of funding available for children outside of New England who have relapsed or are transitioning to hospice. *Please note that we do not have any more funding available in 2017 for families outside of New England; you are invited to apply now to be added to a waitlist for funding in 2018.*
+We also have a select amount of funding available for children outside of New England who have relapsed or are transitioning to hospice.

 What sorts of integrative therapies are available for my child?

 Depending on your location and ability/willingness to travel, there can be many options for integrative therapies available for your child.
-The following is a list of nearly every activity that children have used Lucy's Love Bus funding for in the past: acupuncture, acupressure, aromatherapy/essential oils, art therapy or lessons, cheerleading, chiropractic care, craniosacral therapy, dance, hippotherapy, fertility preservation, gym memberships/personal training, gymnastics, herbal supplements/naturopathy, karate, meditation, music therapy or lessons, myofascial release, nutritional counseling, oncology massage, recreational/adaptive sports, reflexology, Reiki, swimming/aquatic therapy, Tai chi/Qigong, therapeutic horseback riding, and yoga.
+The following is a list of nearly every activity that children have used Lucy's Love Bus funding for in the past: acupuncture, acupressure, aromatherapy/essential oils, art therapy or lessons, cheerleading, chiropractic care, craniosacral therapy, dance, hippotherapy, fertility preservation, gym memberships/personal training, gymnastics, herbal supplements/naturopathy, karate/martial arts, meditation, music therapy or lessons, myofascial release, nutritional counseling, oncology massage, recreational/adaptive sports, reflexology, Reiki, swimming/aquatic therapy, Tai chi/Qigong, therapeutic horseback riding, and yoga.

 Can you reimburse me or write me a check directly?